Rewards¶

 Since the rewards must be bounded, and the optimal policy is invariant by scaling and shifting rewards, we choose to normalize them in the \([0, 1]\) range, by convention.
 Normalizing rewards has also been observed to be practically beneficial in deep reinforcement learning [MKS+15].
 Note that we forbid negative rewards, since they may encourage the agent to prefer terminating an episode early (by causing a collision) rather than risking suffering a negative return if no satisfying trajectory can be found.

-In some environments, the weight of the collision penalty can be configured through the collision_penalty parameter.
+In some environments, the weight of the collision penalty can be configured through the collision_penalty

-Goal environments#
+Goal environments¶

 In the Parking environment, however, the reward function must also specify the desired goal destination.
 Thus, the velocity term is replaced by a weighted p-norm between the agent state and the goal state.